Registration Guide for First Year Students: Class of 2025

 - The Chemistry & Biochemistry Department does not grant any credit for AP or IB exam scores.

 - AP or IB exam scores alone do not grant entrance into Chem10HN.
-Students must take the Honors Placement Exam if they wish to enroll in the course.
+Students must take the Honors Placement Exam if they wish to enroll in this course.

 Chemistry Readiness Exam: